 As a manager, if you want to stay at the safe side, simply obey the fundamental law as explained in the next section:

 4.3.2.
 Optimum Reliability from Architecture

-Another argument could be: don't distribute the BigCluster objects to exactly n nodes, but to less nodes.
-Would the result be better than DRBDorMARS LocalSharding?
+Another potential argument from influencers could be: don't distribute the BigCluster objects to exactly n nodes, but to less nodes.
+Would the result be better than DRBDorMARS-like LocalSharding?